 Gamma Knife: A Gentle, Noninvasive Approach

 The Gamma Knife is not a regular knife.
 In fact, it is not an actual knife at all.
 There are no blades and the physician does not make any incisions, but rather uses numerous painless beams of radiation which are delivered with extreme accuracy.
-This approach, known as radiosurgery, focuses radiation directly, and very precisely, on the targeted area of the brain without affecting surrounding healthy tissue.
+This approach, known as radiosurgery, focuses radiation directly and very precisely, on the targeted area without affecting surrounding healthy tissue.
 Successful results are typically achieved in one outpatient visit, allowing patients to return to their daily lives quickly.

 To receive more information

 Since no incision is made, the patient’s head does not need to be shaved, and the risk of surgical complications is low.
 Patients may experience side effects, but they are often very mild.
 Headache, dizziness, seizures or nausea may be experienced immediately after the treatment, but the effects will disappear soon after the procedure.

 - Minimal or no damage to surrounding healthy tissue